What is a Hokie?

 A School of Many Names

 Virginia Polytechnic Institute and State University officially opened on Oct.
-1, 1872, as Virginia’s white land-grant institution (Hampton Institute became the commonwealth's first black land-grant school).
+1, 1872, as Virginia’s white land-grant institution (Hampton Normal and Industrial Institute, founded in 1868, was designated the commonwealth's first black land-grant school.
+This continued until 1920, when the funds were shifted by the legislature to the Virginia Normal and Industrial Institute in Petersburg, which in 1946 was renamed to Virginia State University by the legislature).
 During its existence, the university has operated under four different legal names.
 The founding name was Virginia Agricultural and Mechanical College.
 Following a reorganization of the college in the 1890s, the state legislature changed the name to Virginia Agricultural and Mechanical College and Polytechnic Institute, effective March 5, 1896.
 Faced with such an unwieldy name, people began calling it Virginia Polytechnic Institute, or simply VPI.
 On June 23, 1944, the legislature followed suit, officially changing the name to Virginia Polytechnic Institute.
 At the same time, the commonwealth moved most women’s programs from VPI to nearby Radford College, and that school’s official name became Radford College, Women’s Division of Virginia Polytechnic Institute.
 The commonwealth dissolved the affiliation between the two colleges in 1964.
 The state legislature sanctioned university status for VPI and bestowed upon it the present legal name, Virginia Polytechnic Institute and State University, effective June 26, 1970.
 While some older alumni and other friends of the university continue to call it VPI, its most popular–and its official—nickname today is Virginia Tech.

 Motto, Seal, and Logos